 “These proteins have been wildly successful at inducing site-specific genetic changes in virtually every system in which they’ve been tried,” says HHMI Investigator Jennifer A. Doudna, one of the leaders of the study.
 The new understanding of the structural transformations that Cas9 undergoes as it first encounters an RNA guide—and later, DNA—helps explain how the enzyme works and offers insight into how researchers can control its activity, she says.

 Doudna, who is at the University of California, Berkeley, led the structural and biochemical analyses of Cas9 together with HHMI Investigator Eva Nogales at the Lawrence Berkeley National Laboratory and Emmanuelle Charpentier at Helmholtz-Zentrum für Infektionsforschung GmbH in Germany.
-Their work was published February 7, 2014, in the journal Science.
+Their work was published external link, opens in a new tabFebruary 7, 2014, in the journal Science.

 Many bacteria have a CRISPR-based immune system that is used to recognize and destroy the genomes of invading viruses and plasmids.
 In 2012, the labs of Doudna and Charpentier showed that Cas9 is a DNA-cutting enzyme guided by RNA.
 Cas9 relies on two short RNA guide sequences to find foreign DNA, then cleaves the target sequences, thereby silencing the invaders' genes.

 The process is specific and efficient enough to fend off viral infections in bacteria, and those same qualities have made the CRISPR system a powerful research tool.
 Doudna’s team adapted the system so that it can be guided by a single short RNA molecule.
 Researchers who use the system for genome editing can customize that RNA so that it directs Cas9 to cleave at a desired location in the genome.